1. Our commitment to privacy

 - permanently de-identify personal information where reasonable and possible

 - destroy personal information once there is no longer a legal or business need for us to retain it.

 It is your right to be dealt with anonymously, provided that is it lawful and practicable.

-We will try to accommodate a request for anonymity wherever possible, however we note that in some circumstances, this may prevent us from practically and effectively communicating with you.
+We will try to accommodate a request for anonymity wherever possible, however, we note that in some circumstances, this may prevent us from effectively communicating with you.

-As part of our services, we may collect health information (such as your medical history to determine your eligibility to participate in certain initiatives).
+As part of our services, we may collect health information (such as your medical history to determine your eligibility to be employed).

 When collecting health information from you, we will obtain your consent to such collection and explain how the information will be used and disclosed.

 If health information is collected from a third party (such as from your doctor), we will inform you that this information has been collected and will explain how this information will be used and disclosed.